Feyerabend/ABC80/abclisp/README.md

 execution through a tightly packed set of routines.

 Paul Allen flew to Albuquerque to demonstrate the system to Ed Roberts at MITS.
+On the plane, Allen realised they hadn't written a "loader," the small bit of code to tell the Altair how to read the paper tape.
+He wrote it by hand on a notepad during the flight.
-It was the first time their code would run on a real Altair.
+Arriving, it was the first time their code would run on a real Altair.
 Remarkably, it worked on the first try.
 The prompt appeared:

+[^off]: Monte Davidoff wrote floating-point math routines.

 ```
 READY